School of Humanities History

 In the 1980s, Dean Ken Bailes was instrumental in the founding of the Organized Research Unit in Critical Theory and in bringing the system wide University of California Humanities Research Institute to UC Irvine.
 Shortly thereafter, the School of Humanities had the desire to grow by departments, but had few financial resources to draw upon due to the national economic downturn.
-One key strategic move that was made during this time was the establishment of East Asian Languages and Literature department.
+One key strategic move that was made during this time was the establishment of East Asian Languages and Literature department (presently the Department of East Asian Studies).
 Pauline Yu joined UC Irvine in 1989 as founding chair and a leading Chinese poetry scholar.
 Meanwhile, interdisciplinary programs such as Chicano & Latino Studies and Women’s Studies (presently Gender & Sexuality Studies) were being evaluated for permanent homes in the various schools on campus.

 The School of Humanities, despite budgetary constraints of the time, was beginning to gain national recognition, with many of its departments and programs being ranked in the top 25 by the National Research Council and U.S. News & World Report.